alex3493/greetings-api/Readme.md

 Make sure that you rebuild containers after database setting are changed.
 In local project folder cd to `.docker`, then:
 - `docker compose down --remove-orphans`
 - `docker compose build --no-cache` (optional, just to make sure we have fresh images)
-- `docker compose up -d`
+- `docker compose up --pull always --wait -d`

 ## Adding more features

 If you need to install more Symfony packages you have to do it inside docker `php` container.

+Symfony messenger queue worker is started automatically when docker container is started.

-If you need to process Symfony messenger queue, cron jobs, etc., you will have to launch background processes in `php` container.
+If you need more tasks, e.g. cron jobs, etc., you will have to launch background processes in `php` container.
 E.g. [Run multiple processes in a container](https://docs.docker.com/config/containers/multi-service_container/)